piggyway/piggy-frontend/docs/aws-staging-architecture.md

 Autoscaling is not enabled initially.
 A human-reviewed change may raise desired count or task size after CloudWatch shows sustained pressure.

+RDS starts as a Single-AZ `db.t4g.micro` PostgreSQL instance with 20 GiB of gp3 storage, storage autoscaling bounded by an approved maximum, encryption at rest, deletion protection, seven-day automated backup retention, and a final snapshot required before an intentional destroy.
+CloudWatch freeable-memory, connection, CPU, and free-storage alarms determine whether it must be resized to `db.t4g.small`; staging does not start with Multi-AZ.

 ## 8. Health checks and smoke tests

 ### ALB checks

-- Protocol: HTTP from ALB to the task on port 3000.
+- Protocol: HTTP from ALB to the configured target port: 3000 for frontend and backend, or 8055 for Directus.
 - Interval: 30 seconds.
 - Timeout: 5 seconds.
 - Healthy threshold: 2.